Table of contents

 Because symptoms largely subside in early adulthood, most people with Tourette’s go on to lead healthy lives.

-Parent training can help families learn how to manage the symptoms.
+Parent training can help families learn how to manage the symptoms and overcome social challenges.
 The CDC supports this type of training not just for Tourette’s, but for other disruptive behaviors, such as ADHD, as well.
 This training often covers positive reinforcement and discipline that is effective with a particular child.
 Parents can also take advantage of school resources to help their children succeed in social settings.

 If you liked this article, you should check out our other posts in the Nebula Research Library!